 By Avi Landau

-If you pass through any Japanese residential neighborhood in late July or August at night, do not be surprised to spot a colored glow, not high up above, but low to the ground, often behind a wall or fence- in fact eminating out of someones garden.
-This will more often than not be accompanied ( or preceded) by the smell of smoke and the sound of excited young voices.
-If you have a chance to peek through the gate, or over the fence, you surely see some kids, usually under the supervision of barbecueing or beer drinking parents, playing with HAND-HELD fireworks ( senko-hanabi, literally- incence stick fireworks).
+If you pass through any Japanese residential neighborhood at night in late July or August, do not be surprised to spot an orange-red or yellowish glow, not high up above, but low to the ground, often behind a wall or fence – emanating, in fact, out of someone’s garden or yard.
+This will more often than not be accompanied (or preceded) by the smell of smoke and the sound of excited young voices.
+If you have a chance to peek through the gate, or over the fence, you will surely see some kids, usually under the supervision of barbecuing or beer-drinking parents, playing with HAND-HELD fireworks ( senko-hanabi, literally- incense stick fireworks).

-When these are lit, they sparkle brightly, eerily illuminating the wide-eyed excited faces of the kids playing with them.
-The smoke they give off, obscures parts of this scene, now here, now there, and then drifts off , carrying its acrid, gun-powdrery smell.
-The laughter, crackling, sparkling, and the sulphorous scent, all combine to make a distinctively atmospheric Japanese Summer`s night.
+When these “fireworks” are lit, they sparkle brightly, eerily illuminating the wide-eyed, excited faces of the kids playing with them.
+The smoke they give off, obscures parts of the scene, now here, now there, and then drifting off, with its acrid, gun-powdery smell.
+The laughter, crackling, sparkling, and sulphorous odor, all combine to make for a distinctively atmospheric Japanese Summer`s night.

 As magical and FLEETING as childhood itself.

-You can by cheap packs of these hand-held fire-works ( also called Te Hanabi, hand -fireworks, or niwa-hanabi, garden fireworks) at ANY convenience store and most toy stores.
+You can buy cheap packs of these hand-held fire-works ( also called Te Hanabi, hand -fireworks, or niwa-hanabi, garden fireworks) at ANY convenience store and at most toy stores.